datanoise/vimfiles/bundle/snipmate/README.rst

 How to install
 ==============

-Unfortunatly there are many ways to how to install vim plugins.
-If you don't see you prefered way of installation plugins please consider adding updating this section.
+Unfortunately there are many ways to install vim plugins.
+If you don't see your preferred way of installation, please consider updating this section.
+Basically, installation consists of 2 simple steps:

+1. Install vim-snipmate
+2. Install snippets

-snipate dependencies
+snipmate dependencies
 ==============
-Important to note is that since version 1.0 we depend on this 2 vim plugins:
+Important to note is that since version 1.0 we depend on 2 vim plugins:
     * `vim-addon-mw-utils`_ providing the implementation for caching parsed .snippets files.

     * `tlib`_ for tlib#input#List which provides the excellent filterable
       list selection view (and more).

+    * the default set of snippets (optional but recommended).
+      See 'Snippets repository' below.

-Using `VAM`_
+Using `VAM`_ (recommended)
 ------------

 ::

-    Add snipmate to the names to be installed.
+    Add snipmate-snippets to the names to be installed.
 Or use "github:name/repo" if you want to use a non standard upstream.

-    VAM will also fetch the dependencies listed above for you automatically.
+    The default snippets depend on "snipmate" so VAM will fetch the core along with its dependencies automatically

 Using `pathogen`_
 --------------------------------------